fonttools/fonttools/scripting.md

 # Scripting a designspace

 It can be useful to build a designspace with a script rather than construct one with an interface like [Superpolator](http://superpolator.com) or [DesignSpaceEditor](https://github.com/LettError/designSpaceRoboFontExtension).
-The [designSpaceDocument](https://github.com/LettError/designSpaceDocument) offers a some tools of building designspaces in Python.
-This document shows an example on how to do that.
+The [designSpaceDocument](https://github.com/LettError/designSpaceDocument) offers a some tools for building designspaces in Python.
+This document shows an example.

 So, suppose you installed the [designSpaceDocument](https://github.com/LettError/designSpaceDocument) package through your favorite `git` client.